 The water gardens at Tirta Gangga are a unique spectacle that is almost always flocked by tourists.
 The former palace-turned-sanctuary is famous for its array of fountains and stepping stones which have caught the eye of photographers over the past couple years.

-When I visited in March of 2023, I found it to be packed with hundreds of visitors all attempting to get their perfect photo.
+When I visited, I found it packed with hundreds of visitors all trying to get their perfect photo.
 The only problem was that practically every stepping stone was occupied by someone, making it impossible to grab a half-decent shot.

 Tirta Gangga